-Guernsey has a social security scheme which is mandatory for Guernsey residents for those over schoolleaving age subject to agreement.
+Guernsey has a social security scheme which is mandatory for Guernsey residents over school-leaving age, subject to agreement in certain circumstances.
 Contributions do not stop at retirement age.

 An individual will fall within one of three classes of social security.
-All three classes of contribution are subject to an upper earnings limit of £135,252.
+All three classes of contribution are subject to an upper earnings limit for 2018 of £142,896.

-- Employed- Employers and employees make contributions based on taxable earnings at a rate of 6.5% and 6% respectively, up to the upper earnings limit. - Self-employed- Self-employed individuals pay contributions based on their self-employment income level, at the rate of 10.5%. - Non-employed- This is all other insured persons, at the rate of 9.9% of all income declared on the tax return, subject to a non-employed allowance of £7,223.
+- Employed- Employers and employees make contributions based on taxable earnings at a rate of 6.6% up to the upper earnings limit. - Self-employed- Self-employed individuals pay contributions based on their self-employment income level, at the rate of 11%. - Non-employed- This is all other insured persons, at the rate of 10.4% of all income declared on the tax return, subject to a non-employed allowance of £8,110.